oviche/oviche.github.io/_posts/2023-07-13-Walking through the RoyalRoad.md

 ![img]({{ '/assets/images/RoyalRoad/rtf3.png' | relative_url }}){: .center-image }*(**Creating key for EQNEDT32 process under IFEO in registry**)*

-# Determining the common vulnerabilities and exposures (CVE)
+# Determining the targetted CVE

 My approach for identifying the targetted **CVE** will depend on the vulnerable function address and the RTF structure field that contains the exploit bytes, as explained below.